Redesigning Iconography for NASA Playbook

 Overview

-Focus: Visual systems, iconography, perception, interface clarity, design guidelines
+Focus: Visual systems, iconography, perceptual legibility, interface clarity, design documentation

 Context

 This project was completed alongside my redesign of Playbook’s constraint experience.
-While the constraints project focused on explaining scheduling rules and violations, this project focused on the broader visual language of the product.
+While the constraints project focused on making scheduling rules understandable, this project focused on the visual language users relied on to move through the product.

 Playbook UI